ageekinportland/titanium_documentation/source/en/animations_in_action.md

 By the end of this guide, you should understand:

 * Point to point animations
-* Animating an elements opacity
+* Animating an element's opacity
 * The basics of working with transforms

 </summary>
 #Before we start

 This tutorial assumes a basic understanding of animations.
-For a general introduction to animations please review the [Animation section](ui_design.html#animation).
+For a general introduction to animations, please review the [Animation section](ui_design.html#animation).

-The below video shows what we will obtain at the end of this tutorial.
+The video below shows what we will obtain at the end of this tutorial.

 <iframe src="http://player.vimeo.com/video/17666446?title=0&amp;byline=0&amp;portrait=0&amp;color=9a0707&amp;autoplay=1" width="640" height="480" frameborder="0"></iframe>

 #Setting up for Animations

 First of all we need a UI element to animate.
 In this tutorial we will demonstrate animating **labels** and **views**.
-Lets start off by creating a couple labels.
+Let's start off by creating a couple labels.

 ~~~
 openingLabel = Titanium.UI.createLabel({
     text:'Happy Festivus',
     top: Math.round(Titanium.Platform.displayCaps.platformHeight * 0.30),
 	height: 'auto',
 	width:'auto',
     shadowColor:'#aaa',
     shadowOffset:{x:3,y:3},
     color:'#900',